DImuthuUpe/AndroidPdfViewer/README.md

 * Add small rendering improvements
 * Fix rendering when duplicated pages are passed to `.pages(..)`

-2.7.0-beta.1 updates PdfiumAndroid to 1.7.0 which reduces memory usage about twice and improves performance by using RGB 565 format (when not using `pdfView.setBestQuality(true)`)
+2.7.0-beta.1 updates PdfiumAndroid to 1.7.0 which reduces memory usage about twice and improves performance by using RGB 565 format (when not using `pdfView.useBestQuality(true)`)

 This is beta release because of big number of small changes and something could go wrong (but I didn't notice)